-- Although the majority of trading volume was for contracts involving allowances usable for compliance in the second control period, trading of futures contracts for future control period allowances (i.e., vintages after 2014 and contracts expiring after the compliance deadline) increased dramatically in the fourth quarter of 2014. - The total volume of trading of RGGI futures listed on ICE was 53.7 million CO2 allowances in the fourth quarter of 2014, up from 11.2 million in the prior quarter and from 45.9 million in the fourth quarter of 2013. - Approximately 55 percent of the volume of trading of RGGI futures listed on ICE during the fourth quarter of 2014 was for contracts that expired during the quarter.
-Thus, a large portion of the futures trading resulted in allowance transfers that were reflected in COATS by the end of the quarter.
-Nearly all of the remaining volume was for contracts that will expire in December 2015. - There were 19 option trades reported on ICE in the fourth quarter of 2014, up from eight trades in the prior quarter. - The total volume of options traded in the fourth quarter of 2014 was for 28 million CO2 allowances, which was an increase from 5.6 million in the prior quarter.
+- The total volume of trading of RGGI futures listed on ICE was 29.3 million CO2 allowances in the second quarter of 2015, equal to the trading volume in the prior quarter but up 59 percent from 18.4 million in the second quarter of 2014. - Approximately 33 percent of the volume of trading of futures listed on ICE during the second quarter of 2015 was for contracts that expired during the quarter.
+An additional 53 percent of the volume of trading was for contracts that will expire in December 2015. - There were 43 option trades reported on ICE in the second quarter of 2015, up from 27 trades the prior quarter. - The total volume of options traded in the second quarter of 2015 was for 26.8 million CO2 allowances, which was an increase from 15.5 million in the prior quarter.